What Is VAR in Soccer?

 When this occurs, the head referee can talk to the VAR team and check for any errors.

 This helps him or her decide the outcome of the situation accordingly.
-Therefore, VAR helps the referees make the correct calls by video replay.
+VAR helps the referees make better calls by viewing the replays.

 When Does a VAR Come Into Play?